One thing I hadn’t considered when we bought the cottage was … we have 2 homes to keep clean! How do you clean effectively and eco-friendly?

 – for counters, window cleaner, fabric softener, air freshener & so much more.

 That’s right!
 Good ole vinegar.
 No harsh lingering chemical smells – just good clean fun.
+You can use your regular household vinegar or a dedicated cleaning vinegar.

 For all purpose cleaning and glass cleaning just dilute 1 part vinegar with 1 part distilled water in a spray bottle and you’re good to go.
 I keep a bottle in each bathroom and in the kitchen.